Common river galaxias

-The common river galaxias or Canterbury galaxias (Galaxias vulgaris) is a galaxiid fish of the genus Galaxias, found only in Canterbury, New Zealand.
+The common river galaxias or Canterbury galaxias (Galaxias vulgaris) is a galaxiid fish of the genus Galaxias, found only in the Canterbury and Otago regions of New Zealand.

 Description

 Galaxias vulgaris are a small freshwater fish which usually grow to 100–115 mm in length.
 They have a large mouth with a somewhat undercut lower jaw, pinched nostrils and a rounded snout.
 The fins are thick and fleshy.
 The pectoral fins are low and downturned.
 The caudal peduncle long and slender, the length of which is about 1.5 times the depth.